 This is an advanced course where you will develop specialised knowledge and skills required to conduct a community health and wellbeing assets and needs assessment, and compile an evidence-based health promotion plan in partnership with stakeholders.
-You will develop research skills to source, interpret and report existing and new quantitative and qualitative community assessment data on the determinants of health and wellbeing.
+You will develop research skills to source, interpret and report existing and new quantitative and qualitative community assessment data on health and wellbeing determinants.
 You will conduct a health and wellbeing priority analysis and develop related SMART project goal, objectives and sub-objectives, and impact and outcome evaluation.

 - Enrolled in any Postgraduate Program